Search this blog

 by Robert Huish (1837)

 William married Princess Adelaide of Saxe-Meiningen at Kew Palace on 11 July 1818.
-The marriage was a happy one, but she was unable to provide William with an heir; she had two daughters who died as infants.
+The marriage was a happy one, but she was unable to provide William with an heir.
+She gave birth to two daughters, who died as infants.

 Clarence House